 - Enter a name for the service and select an escalation policy.
-Then, select “Generic API system” for the Service Type.
+Then, start typing “AppDynamics” for the Integration Type, which will narrow your filtering.

 - Click the “Add Service” button.